Icelandic for school and kindergarten employees

 The course emphasizes practical exercises, dialogues, and real-life communication related to everyday work situations.
 Visual materials, audio recordings, and group activities are used to strengthen students’ confidence and speaking skills.
 The teaching is practical and connected to real workplace contexts.

-Icelandic for school and kindergarten employees B1.1 CONVERSATION COURSE
+Icelandic for school and kindergarten employees A2.1b

 Stationary/online